-In 2023, the Central Bank recognized interest income and expense for interest received and paid on foreign exchange swaps for S/2,722 million and S/1,811 million, respectively, which form part "interest and fees on domestic credit operations" and "interest on securities in circulation" of the statement of profit or loss and other comprehensive income, respectively (S/1,632 million and S/535 million, respectively at December 31, 2022).
-Likewise, during said period, the Banco Central recognized the effect of the changes in the exchange rate on the face value in U.S. as a debit to "Valuation adjustment Article 89 -Organic Act" in equity, for S/882 million (S/370 million at December 31, 2022), which corresponds to financial institutions (note 17.e).
+In 2024, the Central Bank recognized interest income and expense for interest received and paid on foreign exchange swaps for S/3,078 million and S/2,902 million, respectively, which form part "interest and fees on domestic credit operations" and "interest on securities in circulation" of the statement of income and other comprehensive income, respectively (S/2,722 million and S/1,811 million, respectively at December 31, 2023).
+Likewise, during said period, the Banco Central recognized the effect of the changes in the exchange rate on the face value in U.S. as a debit to "Valuation adjustment Article 89 -Organic Act" in equity, for S/358 million (S/822 million at December 31, 2023), which corresponds to financial institutions (note 17.e).

 - (d) This corresponds to the guarantee granted by the government to the companies of the financial sector in order to approve credits in favor of individuals in the framework of the Reactiva Peru Program.
-The Central Bank maintains S/ 4,749 million as of December 31, 2023 (S/ 18,729 million as of December 31, 2022) at nominal value of Governmentbacked Credit Portfolio Repurchase Operations. - (e) As of December 31, 2023, the Central Bank has effective repurchase agreements of treasury bonds with banks, with a nominal value in soles of S/ 6,178 million (S/ 7,233 million as of December 31, 2022). - (f) As of December 31, 2023, the Central Bank has effective security portfolio credit operations with banks, with a nominal value in soles of S/ 6,178 million (S/ 6,683 million as of December 31, 2022). - (g) As of December 31, 2023 and 2022, the securities in custody mainly include promissory notes in guarantee for operations with the IMF. - (h) This corresponds to the reference value (committed face value) of the portfolio of futures operations held by the Central Bank for trading purposes, which is managed directly by the specialized firms, BNP Paribas Asset Management USA, Inc., Pacific Investment Management Company LLC. and Amundi Asset Management, in accordance with the guidelines approved by the Central Bank.
-As of December 31, 2023, the Central Bank had 5,886 future contracts (3,850 contracts in 2022), of which the underlying assets are U.S. Treasury bonds, issued in U.S. dollars, pound sterling, Japanese yen, Canadian dollars euros and Australian dollars.
-Furthermore, the estimated market value, provided by the three specialized firms, generated an asset for S/ 22 million (S/ 15 million in 2022), and a liability of S/ 29 million (S/ 2 million in 2022), which were recorded in "other available assets" and "reserve liabilities", respectively, of the statement of financial position and "net return on securities" of the statement of profit or loss and other comprehensive income. - (i) As of December 31, 2023, the Central Bank does not maintain operations with banks called "Interest rate swaps".
-As of December 31, 2022, it maintained 93 operations with a notional amount in Soles in favor of the Central Bank of S/ 2,400 millions, of which the which maturity was between January and September of 2023.
-The notional interest rate in Soles is equivalent to the capitalization of the Average Overnight Interbank Interest Rate (TIBO), calculated and published by the BCRP (7.50% as of December 31, 2022).
+The Central Bank maintains S/ 1,212 million as of December 31, 2024 (S/ 4,749 million as of December 31, 2023) at nominal value of Government-backed Credit Portfolio Repurchase Operations. - (e) As of December 31, 2024, the Central Bank has effective repurchase agreements of treasury bonds with banks, with a nominal value in soles of S/ 3,133 million (S/ 6,178 million as of December 31, 2023). - (f) As of December 31, 2024, the Central Bank has effective security portfolio credit operations with banks, with a nominal value in soles of S/ 2,309 million (S/ 6,696 million as of December 31, 2023). - (g) As of December 31, 2024 and 2023, the securities in custody mainly include promissory notes in guarantee for operations with the IMF. - (h) This corresponds to the reference value (committed face value) of the portfolio of futures operations held by the Central Bank for trading purposes, which is managed directly by the specialized firms, BNP Paribas Asset Management USA, Inc., Pacific Investment Management Company LLC. and Amundi Asset Management, in accordance with the guidelines approved by the Central Bank.
+As of December 31, 2024, the Central Bank held 6,413 futures contracts with both long and short positions (5,886 contracts during 2023), whose underlying assets are U.S., German, Australian, Canadian, French, Japanese, and UK Treasury bonds, denominated in U.S. dollars, euros, Australian dollars, Canadian dollars, Japanese yen, and British pounds.
+Additionally, one of the managers held 329 interest rate futures contracts on SOFR.
+Furthermore, one manager had a total of 2 positions (differing in coupon rate) in TBA.
+The estimated market value, provided by the specialized firms, generated an asset amounting to S/ 15 million (S/ 22 million during 2023), and a liability of S/ 5 million (S/ 29 million during 2023), which were recorded as part of the "other available assets" and "reserve liabilities" line items, respectively, in the statement of financial position, and as "net income from securities" in the statement of income and other comprehensive income.